nayeonk/itpwebdev/notes-and-assignments/assignments/104/project-requirements.md

 ** Components Requirements **
 * Navigation Menu
 	* Your site must have a least 3 items in the navigation bar.
-Each navigation item must have a different style/state when the user rolls over/selects that item.
+Eac navigation item MUST have some sort of different styling when a user hovers over it.
-	* Each page must have a navigation bar in order to be able to access all of the pages of your website.
+	* Each page in your site must have a navigation bar in order to be able to access all of the pages of your website.
 The navigation bar should look the same on all pages.
-For each page that corresponds to a navigation element, the different style/state should be used.
-For example, if you had an About page, then in your navigation the About navigation element should be highlighted in some way to let the user know which page within the navigation they are on.
+	* For each page that corresponds to a navigation element, a different style/state should be used.
+For example, if you had an About page, then in your navigation the About navigation element should be highlighted in some way to let the user know that they are on the About page.
 * Background Image
 	* Your site must contain at least one background image somwhere on the site.
 The background image could be a repeated gradient for the entire site, a repeated gradient for a div to highlight something on the page, or whatever else you can think of.
 * List